 “You want to walk, then stand up!
 Stand up!!” said Dr. Zhu wearing his immutable smile and in his thickly accented English.
 “You exercise here, you go home, more exercise!
 25 hours a day exercise!” were the first things he told me when I entered his small yet vibrant clinic in an unassuming office park next to the San Jose airport.
 My 4-hour routine was simple: 1) receive scalp needles; 2) spend the next 3+ hours doing intensive exercise including standing in a frame; 3) receive body needles and let the acupuncture take me to a transcendent state of relaxation.
 This has been my regimen four times a week as I embark on this journey to be Dr. Zhu’s next success story.

 What I love most about Dr. Zhu’s clinic is the palpable positive energy and their determination to work with those parts of my body that are not working (LEGS!!).
 As a contrast, my medical insurance’s approach until now has been painfully passive.
 I understand they don’t want to give anyone false hope but they also don’t encourage me very much to hope to get on my feet.
-In fact, since leaving the hospital they give me just one hour of physical therapy per week.
+In fact, since leaving the hospital they gave me just one hour of physical therapy per week only for a few weeks.
 In a sense, it feels as if they’ve given up on me since, realistically, how much could I really improve with only one hour a week?
 They tell me to learn to be “as independent as possible with what I have” and wait for the recovery to come as it will.
 To which I say: THE HELL I WILL.

 I am NOT a “sit around and wait” person, especially when it comes to my ability to walk, run and do all of the many things I used to enjoy.
 Therefore, Dr. Zhu has been a breath of fresh air as they have told me that within a year, if not sooner, I should be walking in some capacity.
 They have empowered me and as a lifelong athlete, I want nothing more than to have a physical goal, a regimen and believe that with my hard work, I will get better and reach my objective.